plandes/irish-sheet-music/README.md

 # Irish Sheet Music Creation

 This repository contains code that downloads and generates a [PDF] of Irish tunes.
+This uses the awesome [thesession] Irish Music database to automatically create the [PDF] document of tunes.

 It's highly personalized, however, it is easy to update using your own set of tunes.

-This uses the awesome [thesession] Irish Music database to automatically create the [PDF] document of tunes.
+The toolset generates sheet music for single tunes or allows you to create sets.
+If the latter, it will assemble sets in groups.

 ## Usage

 To personalize:

-1. Edit the [tunes spreadhsheet]--you need Apple Numbers for this.
+1. Edit the [tunes spreadsheet]--you need Apple Numbers for this.
    If anyone is willing to add to [tex generator] to make this more robust please let me know.
 2. Download the ABC files you want from [thesession].